Introduction

 Background The Department of Social Sciences belongs to the Institute of Basic Health Sciences.
 It also contains a specialised unit, the Division of Foreign Languages and Communication.
 The role of the Department is to support all students in preparing for their health care professions as embedded in contemporary societies.
 Our Department offers dominantly practice oriented knowledge – discussing general and special health care related problems – in the fields of Sociology, Medical Anthropology, History of Health Sciences, Law, Ethics, as well as Medical Economy and Management.
 These modules – as essentials in health care labour market – are to improve conscious employee competencies.
 Our Department actively participates in an extended Europe-wide network, COHEHRE by delegating one of the council members for its management.
 The members of the Department of Social Sciences occupy leading positions in several professional and social organizations and take part in their work (Hungarian Association of Medical History, Public Body of Hungarian Academy of Sciences, Hungarian Sociological Association, The European Association for the History of Medicine and Health (EAHMH), Hungarian Association of Sport Studies).
 Furthermore, our colleagues have a hand in the edition of different scientific journals, such as Develoments in Health Sciences, Development and Financing, Central European Studies, Kaleidoscope – Journal of History of Culture, Science and Medicine.

-One of the main concerns of the Department is to provide adequate knowledge in the most suitable ways, therefore we devote special attention to the importance of the methodology we use in teaching.
-We have organized five ‘Professional Day on Teaching Methodologies’ events so far.
-Most of our staff have experience teaching abroad, which has broadened our perspectives and made us more conscious about the approaches we apply.
-Many of us have participated in ERASMUS intensive programs in numerous foreign universities as teachers, tutors and we coordinated an Intensive Programme titled: Interdisciplinary Training on Social Inclusion in three different countries in three consecutive years.
+One of the main concerns of the Department is to provide adequate and flexible knowledge in the most suitable ways, therefore we devote special attention to the innovation of our methods of instruction.
+To keep a continuous interdisciplinary discussion about this topic, we have organized eight ‘Professional Days on Teaching and Research Methodologies’ so far.
+Most of our staff have experience in teaching abroad, which has broadened our perspectives and made us more conscious about the approaches we apply.

 Research Main research areas of the Department include: